-The Board of Directors' nominees for election as directors of the Company at the Annual Meeting are Ernst G. Hoyer and James H. Beeson.
-Other members of the Board of Directors were elected at the Company's 2012 and 2013 meetings for terms of three years, and therefore, are not standing for election at the Annual Meeting.
-The terms of Mr. Cornwell and Mr. Richins expire at the 2015 Annual Meeting and the term of Dr. Payne expires at the 2016 Annual Meeting.
+The Board of Directors' nominees for election as directors of the Company at the Annual Meeting are Kevin L. Cornwell and Paul O. Richins.
+Other members of the Board of Directors were elected at the Company's 2013 and 2014 meetings for terms of three years, and therefore, are not standing for election at the Annual Meeting.
+The term of Dr Payne expires at the 2016 Annual Meeting and the terms of Mr. Hoyer and Dr. Beeson expire at the 2017 Annual Meeting.
 The Board of Directors has determined that Dr. Payne, Mr. Hoyer and Dr. Beeson are independent directors within the meaning of NASD Rule 5600(a)(2).
-None of the directors has served on the board of another public company during the past five years.
 None of the directors has been a party in a legal proceeding during the past ten years related to securities, financial institutions, fraud in connection with any business entity or agency or organization, as defined in the Exchange Act, that has disciplinary authority over its members.
 Background information appears below with respect to the incumbent directors whose terms have not expired, as well as the directors standing for reelection to the Board.

-Name Age Year First Elected Business Experience during Past Five Years and Other Information Kevin L. Cornwell 67 1993 Chairman of UTMD since 1996.
+Name Age Year First Elected Business Experience during Past Five Years and Other Information Kevin L. Cornwell 68 1993 Chairman of UTMD since 1996.
 President and CEO since December 1992.
 Secretary since 1993.
-Has served in various senior operating management positions in several technology-based companies over a 39-year time span, including as a director on seven other company boards.
+Has served in various senior operating management positions in several technology-based companies over a 40-year time span, including as a director on seven other company boards.
 Received B.S. degree in Chemical Engineering from Stanford University, M.S. degree in Management Science from the Stanford Graduate School of Engineering, and MBA degree specializing in Finance and Operations Management from the Stanford Graduate School of Business.
 Among other personal and professional attributes, the board considers Mr. Cornwell's decades of strategic and operational experience in the medical device industry and the Company's many years of success and profitability under his guidance to be key reasons why he should continue as a member of the board.
-Ernst G. Hoyer 76 1996 Retired.
+Ernst G. Hoyer 77 1996 Retired.
 Served fifteen years as General Manager of Petersen Precision Engineering Company, Redwood City, CA. Previously served in engineering and general management positions for four technology-based companies over a 35-year time span.
 Received B.S. degree in process engineering from the University of California, Berkeley, and MBA degree from the University of Santa Clara.
 Among other personal and professional attributes, the board considers Mr. Hoyer's experience with and understanding of manufacturing operations, along with his financial and accounting expertise, to be key reasons why he should continue as a member of the board.